hyprwm/hyprland-wiki/pages/FAQ/_index.md

 Then, pressing `SUPER + Escape` will leave that mode.

-### Some of my drop-down/pop-up windows in apps disappear
+### Some of my drop-down/pop-up windows in apps disappear/don't open at cursor position

 In some apps like Steam or VSCode, the drop-down windows may disappear if you hover over them.
 This can be fixed with window rules.